ozoneapi/tecban-developer-portal/specification/resources and data models/aisp/README.md

 **[Balances API](Balances.md)**

-Balances shown in this endpoint include `Expected`, `InterimAvailable` and `InterimCleared`, however `Expected` balance is the value displayed most widely to our members within the Tide apps.
+Balances shown in this endpoint include `Expected`, `InterimAvailable` and `InterimCleared`, however `Expected` balance is the value displayed most widely to our members within the TecBan apps.

 ### Transactions